 David – Michelangelo’s Marble Sculpture

 David has been housed in the museum since 1873.
 It is a huge sculpture, almost 4.5 metres tall.
 The sculpture is a stunning work of art.
 Michelangelo has brought to life even minute details like the veins on arms and hands.
 A copy of the sculpture is in Piazza della Signoria.
+The frescos on the ceiling of Sistine Chapel are the best known of Michelangelo’s works.

 There was a crowd of people around David when we reached there.
 I had to wait patiently for an opportunity to take a photo.
 Flash photography is prohibited inside.
 The museum has several halls filled with art treasures.
 Many hours will be needed to see them all in detail.